123 Reg logo Blog

 2. Avoid using hyphens or numbers in your domain

 Okay, yes.
-123-reg.co.uk breaks both those rules, but… In general, numbers in a domain name can cause confusion (is it example8.com or exampleeight.com?), while hyphens are an extra thing for people to remember.
-Plus, if someone types your domain without a hyphen, they could get an error message or end up on a completely different website.
-(We also own 123reg.co.uk, if you’re wondering.)
+123-reg.co.uk breaks both those rules, but… While some domains break this rule, in general, numbers can cause confusion (is it example8.com or exampleeight.com?), and hyphens are an extra thing for people to remember.
+If someone types your domain without a hyphen, they could get an error message or end up on a completely different website.

 3. Pick a domain name that’s brandable

 In the past, the focus was usually on including keywords in a domain name.
-However, these days you’ll at least want to consider a domain name that’s brandable.
+However, these days, you’ll want to consider a domain name that’s brandable.

 4. Consider using keywords in your domain